Rent Tax Credit

 7. Enter the information requested

-Revenue has a quick guide to making a tax return (pdf) and a detailed guide to making a tax return (pdf).
+Revenue has a detailed guide to making a tax return (pdf).

 1. Sign in to myAccount